ed-kung/CSUN-Econ-433/index.md

 - **Grading Rubric**

-	Most free-response assignments will be graded out of 5 on the following scale:
+	Most free-response assignments, including coding assignments, will be graded out of 5 on the following scale:

 	| Score   | Rubric                                                                                                                             |
 	| ------- | ---------------------------------------------------------------------------------------------------------------------------------- |